The Republican senator from Arkansas said critical race theory was "anti-American" and inherently racist.

 "Instead, they should look in the mirror," The Washington Post editorial board wrote in an op-ed.

-Colorado Democratic Representative Jason Crow called out the GOP Arkansas senator, who was accused of lying about his military record.
+Colorado Democratic Representative Jason Crow called out the GOP Arkansas senator over the latter's military record, following a published report.

 The Republican senator criticized fellow GOP colleagues for providing "false hope" by allowing their supporters to believe the election outcome could be changed.

 Cotton warned that Dems may deny future GOP president-elects who don't win the popular vote from taking office if Senate Republicans undermine the process during Wednesday's joint session vote.

 The Arkansas Republican explained in a statement why he opposes Congress objecting to certification of the 2020 election results.

 Senators Ted Cruz and Josh Hawley, two Republicans the Lincoln Project ad targeted, expressed their objections to the results of the Electoral College.

 "Should Joe Biden become president, all of the prosecutors investigating Hunter Biden will be fired.
 There's a clear conflict of interest here– one that demands a special counsel," the Arkansas senator tweeted Thursday.

 "In place of these so-called "myths," the liberal newspaper seeks to substitute its own, claiming the history of our nation is an unbroken tale of conflict, oppression and misery," he wrote.